Dispatch Overview

 Capacity Test

 - This is a real event that impacts revenue.
-This is not a test event like the Communication Test or Integration Test events below.
+This is NOT a test event like the Communication Test or Integration Test events below.

 - Dispatch notification field: